maxja/pythonic/README.md

 """
 ```

+#### Numbers

-The latter involve the representation of numbers in binary, octal, decimal, and hexadecimal formats.
+The latter involve the representation of numbers in binary, octal, decimal, and hexadecimal formats[^11].
 A prefix operator is used for negative numbers or omitted for positive ones.
 For decimal numbers, exponential notation and floating-point representation may exist, along with a specification for imaginary numbers.
 Furthermore, with the introduction of PEP 515[^12], there is an option for visual separation of digits using the underscore symbol `_`.

 ```python
 # integers